sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE.md

 - What you expected to happen
 - Step-by-step reproduction instructions (by running `brew` commands)

-# Features
+# Adding a feature?
-Please replace this section with:
+Then fill in below:
 - a detailed description of your proposed feature
-- the motivation for the feature
-- how the feature would be relevant to at least 90% of Homebrew users
+- why 90% of Homebrew users would want this
 - what alternatives to the feature you have considered